jagz821/Data_Science/README.md

 # Data_Science
-Ingredients of Data Science
+Ingredients of Data Science<br>
-All the dat ais available in Data Folder
+All the datasets are available in Data Folder